 - taking on a lease or buy freehold property

 However, there is nothing to stop you from starting an unincorporated association first and incorporating later on.
 Acting this way would usually incur less cost and less administration.

 Net Lawman sells a number of documents and templates for formalising your association.

 The first template that you should look at is our: Club rules and constitution, which is suitable for most clubs and societies.

-If your association needs to own property or have an alcohol licence, Members' club or association: constitution and rules, with property and alcohol licence may be more appropriate.
+If your association needs to own property or have an alcohol licence, Members' club constitution and rules licence may be more appropriate.

 We also offer tailored versions of these documents for specific types of clubs, such as football clubs or cricket clubs.
-All our templates can be found under the category Clubs, associations and NGOs
+All our templates can be found under the category Club constitution and rules templates

 Lastly, you may be interested in setting up your association as a company limited by guarantee.
 You can form a company quite easily.
-One of the documents you will need is a memorandum and articles of association.
+One of the documents you will need is a Articles of association: private company limited by guarantee.